-Article Explanation 447 (a) - Differentiation between exposures based on their objectives, including for capital gains relationship and strategic reasons, and an overview of the accounting techniques and valuation methodologies used, including key assumptions and practices affecting valuation and any significant changes in these practices; We have equity positions in the banking book via Kempen & Co, Van Lanschot, Van Lanschot Participaties and Bolster Investment Partners.
-The objectives of these equity positions are: Regarding our own investment funds: to show Van Lanschot Kempen's commitment to its investmen funds to its clients; Regarding minority interests: investing in private equity.
-Regarding non-strategic investments: these are majority interests arising from debt-for-equity swap we agreed in the past.
+Article Explanation 447 (a) - Differentiation between exposures based on their objectives, including for capital gains relationship and strategic reasons, and an overview of the accounting techniques and valuation methodologies used, including key assumptions and practices affecting valuation and any significant changes in these practices; We have equity positions in the banking book via Kempen & Co, Van Lanschot N.V., Van Lanschot Participaties and Bolster Investment Partners.
+The objectives of these equity positions are: - For our own investment funds: to show Van Lanschot Kempen's commitment to its investment funds to its clients; - For minority interests: investing in private equity; - For non-strategic investments: these are majority interests arising from debt-for-equity swaps we have agreed in the past.
 Our aim is to divest our shareholdings in such non-strategic investments over time.
-The accounting techniques and valuation methodologies used are described in Section 13 of the annual report.
-447 (b) - Balance sheet value, the fair value and, for those exchange-traded, a comparison to the market price where it is materially different from the fair value Please refer to Table 21 of the appendix to the Pillar 3 disclosures.
-447 (c) - Types, nature and amounts of exchange- traded exposures, private equity exposures in sufficiently diversified portfolios, and other exposures Please refer to Table 22 of the appendix to the Pillar 3 disclosures.
-447 (d) - Cumulative realised gains or losses arising from sales and liquidations in the period Please refer to Article 447 of the appendix to the Pillar 3 disclosures.
-447 (e) - Total unrealised gains or losses, the total latent revaluation gains or losses, and any of these amounts included in Common Equity Tier 1 capital Please refer to Article 447 of the appendix to the Pillar 3 disclosures.
+The accounting techniques and valuation methodologies used are described in subsection 14 of the risk management section of the annual report.
+447 (b) - Balance sheet value, the fair value and, for those exchange-traded, a comparison to the market price where it is materially different from the fair value Please refer to Table 24 of the appendix to the Pillar 3 disclosures.
+447 (c) - Types, nature and amounts of exchange- traded exposures, private equity exposures in sufficiently diversified portfolios, and other exposures Please refer to Table 25 of the appendix to the Pillar 3 disclosures.
+447 (d) - Cumulative realised gains or losses arising from sales and liquidations in the period Please refer to Tables 24 and 25 of the appendix to the Pillar 3 disclosures.
+447 (e) - Total unrealised gains or losses, the total latent revaluation gains or losses, and any of these amounts included in Common Equity Tier 1 capital Please refer to Tables 24 and 25 of the appendix to the Pillar 3 disclosures.